chrismckelt/WebMinder/README.md

-#  Charon
+#  WebMinder

-### The HTTP request gatekeeper

-Manage HTTP Requests based on validation rules written with LINQ
+### A HTTP request gatekeeper based on LINQ validation rules

 ## Aggregate rules
 	// ip ruleset - disallow more than 20 requests per day from a logged 'failed'  request